 6. A little bit of dirt – A pound will be enough.
 Just make sure it does not have harmful chemicals in it.
 If all goes well, the worms will be producing their own dirt (compost) soon.

 7. A little bit of water – Some water is needed to moisten the paper and dirt to create a comfortable medium for the worms to thrive.
 Soak the paper and then drain it before using.

-8. Worms – A pound of red wrigglers are recommended because they consume waste quickly, but earthworms also work.
-Red wrigglers are available online, from your U.S. Department of Agriculture (USDA) extension office or from another worm bin owner.
+8. Worms – A pound of red wrigglers are recommended because they consume waste quickly.
+Red wrigglers are available online from worm growers or can be obtained from another worm bin owner.
 Be careful of worms that are invasive species, such as the Asian Jumping Worm, which can be sold as the Alabama Jumper or Georgia Jumper.
 Worm bins produce more worms as well as great compost.

 9. A trowel – Needed to move the compost as needed in the bin.

 10. Food scraps container – Use a small container with a tightly fitting top to collect vegetable and fruit scraps.